holos-aafc/Holos/README.md

 A command line interface (CLI) version of Holos is available <a href="https://agriculture.canada.ca/holos/cli/setup.exe">at this link</a>.

+Holos version 3 is also available to download.
+Note that version 3 is no longer supported and is included here for education purpsoses only.
+Version 3 is provided on an as-is basis only.

+<a href="https://github.com/holos-aafc/Holos/raw/d3a4f26d61f98520caa9e966507087a62e43db35/Holos%203.0.6%20Installer%20-%20English.zip" target="_blank">Holos v3 - English (Unsupported)</a>
+<a href="https://github.com/holos-aafc/Holos/raw/main/Holos%203.0.6%20Installer%20-%20French.zip" target="_blank">Holos v3 - French (Unsupported)</a>

 # License

 Unless otherwise noted, the source code of this project is covered under Crown Copyright, Government of Canada, and is distributed under the <a href="https://github.com/holos-aafc/Holos/blob/main/LICENSE" target="_blank">GNU General Public License (GPLv3)</a>.